krzysztofslusarski/collapsed-stack-viewer/README.md

 ![Callee](images/callers.svg)

 Callers graph shows what which method used profiled method.
 This graph is aggregated, so it shows every usage of method.

+### Compare 2 files

+Viewer can compare two files, it will present
+* Method total/self time tables:
+  * Methods not found in the 1st file
+  * Methods not found in the 2nd file
+  * Methods that used more resources in the 1st file then in the 2nd file
+  * Methods that used more resources in the 2nd file then in the 1st file
+  * Methods that used the same amount of resources